-Here are four words that may be holding you back by conveying a lack of confidence (whether you realize it or not).
+Here are four words that may be holding you back at work by conveying a lack of confidence (whether you realize it or not).
 If you regularly use any of these words in your written or verbal communication, we offer suggestions of what to say instead.

-Hint: Sometimes, the best option is to drop the word completely!
+Pro Tip: Sometimes, the best option is to drop the word completely!

 How it can hold you back: First, a clarification: We’re not talking about the word “just” as in “I just got back from vacation.”
 We’re talking about “I just wanted to say” or “I just think we should.”
 Using “just” to temper whatever bit of information comes next communicates a lack of confidence in the statement or in your grasp of the subject matter.

 What to say instead: Most of the time, you don’t have to say anything in its place.
 In other words, remove “just,” and the sentence can probably stand on its own.

 - Before: “Just keep in mind that we try to schedule volunteers for four shifts or fewer per month to avoid burnout.”